 Where can I start?

-If you haven’t worked with APIs before, the easiest way to begin is to pick one use case and follow it through end to end.
-Start with something simple, like refresh control or usage visibility.
-Don’t try to cover everything.
-Just get one flow working properly.
+If you haven’t worked with APIs before, the easiest way to begin is to pick one use case and take it end to end.
+Don’t try to connect everything at once.
+Just focus on getting one flow working properly.

-- Build a small view on top of it so you can actually see what’s going on.
+• Build a quick view on top of it so you can actually see what’s going on

 Other areas where APIs can help